apache/spark/docs/streaming-programming-guide.md

     </div>
     </div>

-	Spark Streaming will monitor the directory `dataDirectory` and process any files created in that directory (files written in nested directories not supported).
-It can also monitor files in subdirectories by setting the optional `depth` parameter to a value greater than 1.
+	Spark Streaming will monitor the directory `dataDirectory` and process any files created in that directory.
+It won't search the nested directories by default.
+You can set the optional `depth` parameter to a value greater than 1 to monitor files in subdirectories.
 Note that
      + The files must have the same data format.
      + The files must be created in the `dataDirectory` by atomically *moving* or *renaming* them into the data directory.